ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Setting Up Real-Time Communication with Socket.IO in Next.js - <a href="https://medium.com/@vardaanbhatia55/setting-up-real-time-communication-with-socket-io-in-next-js-c3d5ab9c7237" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vardaan Bhatia`**

-<blockquote>Real-time communication is a powerful feature in modern web applications, allowing data to be transmitted instantly between a server and a…</blockquote>

-<h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jack Herrington`**

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

-<h3>3.
+<h3>2.
 The Ultimate 2024 Tech Stack for Solo SaaS Developers: Build Smarter, Not Harder - <a href="https://medium.com/@ixartz/the-ultimate-2024-tech-stack-for-solo-saas-developers-build-smarter-not-harder-011d08292bd1" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rémi Wg`**

 <blockquote>Building a SaaS as a solo developer is a challenging task.
 You have to wear multiple hats and be proficient in various technologies…</blockquote>

+<h3>3.
+Implementing a Server Component Inside a Client Component with Two Children - <a href="https://medium.com/@ne0gi02/implementing-a-server-component-inside-a-client-component-with-two-children-9ab5c1a3cc74" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bishakh Neogi`**

+<blockquote>Introduction:</blockquote>

 <h3>4.
-Next.js Third-Party Libraries — A Go-To Solution for Highly Optimized Components and Utilities - <a href="https://medium.com/@anuj0204kapoor/next-js-third-party-libraries-a-go-to-solution-for-highly-optimized-components-and-utilities-37dfec355030" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anuj Kapoor`**

-<blockquote>Hey folks!
-How’s your weekend going?
-Mine’s been pretty exciting! 😄 I wanted to share something cool with you all — have you heard of…</blockquote>

-<h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jonathan Yahav`**

 <blockquote>I was surprised at the lack of free-to-use, premade displacement maps online.
 I was even more surprised at how easy it was to make my own.</blockquote>

+<h3>5.
+I Switched From NextJS To Laravel And I Can’t Believe I Didn’t Sooner - <a href="https://medium.com/@hhartleyjs/i-switched-from-nextjs-to-laravel-and-i-cant-believe-i-didn-t-sooner-f906e643c75c" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `HarryHTML`**

+<blockquote>Why the hell is everyone so obsessed with Nextjs?</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>